 Most people think that diarrheal illnesses are caused only by viral or bacterial infections; however, they do not know that parasites such as Cryptosporidium can also cause this type of diseases.
 These parasites are resistant to antibiotics, so it is necessary to develop specific drugs to combat them.

 Tell us about your academic or professional collaborations with Mexico.

-What attracted you to Texas and UT San Antonio?
+What drew you to Texas and UTMB?

-How has the support of ConTex and CONACYT impacted you?
+How has the support of ConTex and Conacyt impacted you?